PolaricServer/Database-plugin/README.md

 * polaric-aprsd installed.

 ## Installation and use

-A deb package will be available soon.
-It has scripts that can install and configure the database.
+A deb package is available.
+For information on getting started on a Debian based platform please see: http://aprs.no/dokuwiki/doku.php/install.dev.
+It has scripts that can help install and configure the database.
 It depends on PostgreSQL and PostGIS packages.

+apt-get install polaric-database-plugin

 When installed for the first time, run the script 'polaric-dbsetup' It will install database software and the PostGIS extension, it will create